-When Should a Patent be Sought?
+When Should A Patent Be Sought?

 Generally, one should seek a patent if the expected risk-adjusted return justifies the investment in the patent.
 For some, merely having their name on a patent, or a patent number on their product, is incredibly valuable, particularly when marketing their capabilities to potential investors, customers, employees, etc.